MeeFoundation/mee-js-sdk/README.md

 ## 1. If you want Mee JS SDK to automatically create "Connect with Mee" button

-1.1 You need to create a html block container and assign an id to it.
+1.1 You need to create an html block container and assign an id to it.

-1.2 Add that id to a container_id property inside configuration.
+1.2 Add the id to a container_id property inside configuration.

-1.3 Call the init method and provide a configuration and a callback to it.
+1.3 Call the init method and provide a configuration and callback to it.
 ```
 import { init } from 'mee-js-sdk';